Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 ### Key Authentication

 The [Key Authentication Plugin](https://getkong.org/plugins/key-authentication) allows developers to use API keys to authenticate requests, and can be used to authenticate the developer portal.
-This is useful when a Kong Admin would prefer a Developer to only have a single API Key to login, rather than a username/password.
+This is useful when you would prefer a Developer to only have a single API Key to login, rather than a username/password.

 Update the following in your Kong Configuration, then restart Kong: